Frelinghuysen University: 1928–1940

 In 1929, prominent African American scholar Anna J. Cooper was elected to succeed Jesse Lawson as president of the university, a post she assumed in 1930.
-Under Cooper's leadership in the 1930s, Frelinghuysen University focused on increasing literacy among the African American working poor and providing liberal arts and vocational education for unskilled workers.
+Under Cooper's leadership in the 1930s, Frelinghuysen University focused on increasing literacy among the African-American working poor and providing liberal arts and vocational education for unskilled workers.
 In a 2009 paper for the journal African American Review, Karen A. Johnson describes Cooper's practice of "decolonizing pedagogy":

-The school struggled in the years after Lawson's death, and Cooper began her tenure by trying to address the financial difficulties and debt the university had accrued.
-Attempts to raise enough money from the poor African American alumni to pay the university's financial obligations were not successful.
-Cooper was able to stabilize the university's finances with budgeting and oversight, leading to a credit on the balance sheet by June 1931.
+The school struggled in the years after Lawson's death, and Cooper began her tenure by addressing the financial difficulties and debt the university had accrued.
+Attempts to raise enough money from the poor African-American alums to pay the university's financial obligations were not successful.
+Cooper stabilized the university's finances with budgeting and oversight, leading to a credit on the balance sheet by June 1931.
 Despite this, there were outstanding back payments on the property the university had purchased in 1927.
 Unable to raise enough money or secure an underwriter, that property was foreclosed on in 1931.
 Due to the loss of the building, Frelinghuysen University returned to its "home college" roots, and Cooper began hosting classes in her home.

 The university was accredited and awarded degrees from 1927 until 1937.
 In the 1930s, educators and consumer advocates called for more stringent requirements for colleges providing degrees, which led to accreditation reforms.
-Despite her connections to the African American members of the Board of Education, Cooper was unable to convince the board to maintain the university's accreditation, which was initially declined in 1936.
-The reason provided by the Board of Education for declining the application was that the school lacked a sufficient endowment, though the view that Howard University already filled the needs of the African American community also contributed.
+Despite her connections to the African-American members of the Board of Education, Cooper could not convince the board to maintain the university's accreditation, which was initially declined in 1936.
+The reason provided by the Board of Education for declining the application was that the school lacked a sufficient endowment.
+However, the view that Howard University already filled the needs of the African-American community also contributed.
 Because of the accreditation reforms, many colleges for African Americans lost accreditation, and by 1934, eighty percent of Black colleges in the U.S. were unaccredited.